-Donald Trump Concedes, Says Serving As President ‘Has Been The Honor Of My Lifetime’
+Donald Trump Concedes, Says Serving As President 'Has Been The Honor Of My Lifetime'

 President Donald Trump has conceded defeat in the 2020 presidential election.

-In a video message posted Thursday to his official Twitter account, which can be viewed below, Trump condemned the violence and riots at the U.S. Capitol and committed to a peaceful and orderly transition of power.
+In a video message posted Thursday to his official Twitter account, Trump condemned the violence and riots at the U.S. Capitol and committed to a peaceful and orderly transition of power.

-Trump described his supporters’ attack on the Capitol as “heinous” and said that he was “outraged” by the violence.

-The commander-in-chief said that he deployed the National Guard and federal law enforcement to quell the riot, noting that those who engage in violent acts “do not represent our country.”
+Trump described his supporters' attack on the Capitol as "heinous" and said that he was "outraged" by the violence.
+The commander-in-chief said that he deployed the National Guard and federal law enforcement to quell the riot, noting that those who engage in violent acts "do not represent our country."

 Those who broke the law "will pay," he added, calling on all Americans to remain calm.